LLNL/Abmarl/docs/src/index.rst

 Welcome to Admiral's documentation!
 ===================================

-Admiral is a package for developing agent based simulations and training them with multiagent reinforcement learning.
+Admiral is a package for developing agent-based simulations and training them with multiagent reinforcement learning.
 We provide an intuitive command line interface for training, visualizing, and analyzing agent behavior.
 We define an :ref:`Agent Based Simulation Interface <abs>` and :ref:`Simulation Managers <sim-man>`,